Multilayer ion trap with three-dimensional microwave circuitry for scalable quantum logic applications: Three-dimensional microwave conductor

 Second, the fact that the different segments of the MWM conductor are only connected in the bottom layer L$_1$ allows us to independently choose the length of the RF electrode and the length $l_{\mathrm{m}}$ of the MWM segments.
 To achieve the desired overlap of the RF and microwave field minima, at least one RF electrode needs to be placed between MWM segments.
 For comparison, in the single-layer design of ~\cite{wahnschaffe_single-ion_2017}, this constrained the length of the RF electrodes to be less than the length of the MWM segments.
 It is, however, desirable to extend the RF electrodes much further along the axial direction in order to be able to transport ions between the entangling gate trap module presented here and other trap zones which would then be part of a surface-electrode ion trap array implementing the `quantum CCD architecture'~\cite{wineland_experimental_1998,kielpinski_architecture_2002}.

 Lastly, the implementation of the pocket inside the meander segments allows, in this configuration, to reduce the residual magnetic field $B$ at the ion position by roughly one order of magnitude while keeping the gradient unchanged~\footnote{For a simulated input power of 1$\,W$ we obtain $B=\SI{7}{\micro T}$ without a thermal gap and $B=\SI{0.8}{\micro T}$ with a thermal gap of length $l_{\mathrm{th}}=\SI{200}{\micro\m}$; the gradient $B^\prime=28\,\mathrm{T/m}$ remains unchanged in both cases.}, thus dramatically improving the field properties of MWM.
+No simple physical picture has been found for this decrease.
+In the discussed design this is possible only with a 3-dimensional architecture of MWM, no other comparable magnetic field suppression was found by varying parameters which affect the arrangement of the electrodes in the trap plane.
 From numerical simulations we have investigated the influence of the pocket length $l_{\mathrm{th}}$ on both the thermal load and the residual field $B$.
 For the latter we have not found further suppression for values higher than $l_{\mathrm{th}}=\SI{200}{\micro\m}$.
-A more detailed discussion of the thermal load in the trap caused by operating the MWM conductor can be found in the appendix.
+We perform resistive heating simulation to determine the thermal behaviour of MWM.
+This is of importance because the pocket is filled by Polyimide which is a worse thermal conductor than gold.
+We simulate the effect of a DC current of $1\,$A and measure the temperature at the position marked by X in Fig.~\ref{fig:figure1}c.
+As can be intuitively understood the heating is smaller for smaller sizes of $l_{\mathrm{th}}$.
+A detailed discussion of the thermal load in the trap caused by operating the MWM conductor can be found in the appendix.